pelavarre/less-beeps/easter-eggs.md

 1 ) There may be more than nine games, or less than one

-2 ) You can press any of of the classic ⌃C ⌃D ⌃Z ⌃\ to quit, you don't have to choose
+2 ) You can press any of the classic ⌃C ⌃D ⌃Z ⌃\ to quit, you don't have to choose

 3 ) You can press ⌃Q to close ⌃V ⌃V, you can press ⌃V to close ⌃Q ⌃Q

-And yes indeed, our .md Markdown Sourcefiles do have more words in them, found inside each of their invisible \<\!-- --\> Html tags
+And our .md Markdown Sourcefiles do have more words in them, found inside each of their invisible \<\!-- --\> Html tags

 ## Easter Eggs we have coded and named

-Two
+Three

+    --egg=leaper  # tap to move cursor, especially the ⌥ option/alt click
     --egg=native  # loops your Keyboard to Screen with no friendly distortions --egg=sigint  # for ⌃C to work (and for ⌃J to come across as ⌃M ⌃J)